RaphaelRibes/GeCKO-MTruncatula/READS_MAPPING/README.md

 - *MAPPING_SUBFOLDER:*&nbsp;&nbsp;&nbsp;If you want to separate results from different mapping parameters (different reference, mapping options...), provide a name for an extra folder to create in the READS_MAPPING output folder.
 Otherwise leave blank ("").

 **INPUT FILES**
-- *TRIM_DIRS:*&nbsp;&nbsp;&nbsp;The path to the directory or directories containing the trimmed fastq files to be mapped.
+- *TRIM_DIRS:*&nbsp;&nbsp;&nbsp;The path(s) to the directory or directories containing the trimmed fastq files to be mapped.
 If left blank, the workflow will assume the fastq files are in WORKFLOWS_OUTPUTS/DATA_CLEANING/DEMULT_TRIM, which is the path to our DATA_CLEANING workflow output files.
 To provide several directories, separate them with spaces, e.g.: "/home/user/trim_dir1 /home/user/trim_dir2".
 Be careful to provide them between quotes.
 - *REFERENCE:*&nbsp;&nbsp;&nbsp;The path to the reference file in fasta format (must end with .fa, .fas or .fasta).
 - *BED:*&nbsp;&nbsp;&nbsp;The path to the bed file listing regions of interest to count reads in.
 Optionnal: can be left blank ("").